 Investment and inheritance income is not considered to be earned income.

 Roth Vs. Traditional Custodial IRA

 When determining whether or not to use a Roth or Traditional custodial IRA, consider that the main benefit of a Traditional IRA is the ability to deduct taxes on contributions on your tax return.
-However, most minors don’t earn enough to even require filing taxes on earned income (for 2014, if the dependent minor earns less than $6,200).
+However, most minors don’t earn enough to even require filing taxes on earned income (for 2016, if the dependent minor earns less than $6,300 – the standard deduction).

 Additionally any withdrawals will be taxed, and that just seems like a mess to deal with.
 Roth custodial IRA’s just make more sense for their ease of use.